- Written by Dr.Mehmet Demircioglu

 Do not stop a blood thinner, aspirin, heart medication, or prescribed drug just to make a cosmetic injection easier unless the prescribing doctor and the treating clinicians agree.
 Bruising is a real consideration with fillers and cosmetic injections, but medication safety is more important than cosmetic convenience.

 Many patients are already thinking about medication timing after hair transplant surgery.
-If you take aspirin, anticoagulants, or another bleeding-risk medication, the more relevant Diamond page is hair transplant surgery while taking blood thinners.
+If you take aspirin, anticoagulants, or another bleeding risk medication, the more relevant issue is hair transplant surgery while taking blood thinners.
 If your question is about common pain medicine after the transplant, read painkillers after a hair transplant.

 Tell both clinics what you take, including supplements.
-Some supplements and over-the-counter drugs can increase bruising even if patients do not think of them as medication.
+Some supplements and medicines bought without a prescription can increase bruising even if patients do not think of them as medication.
 A clean medical history protects both the hair transplant recovery and the cosmetic injection result.

-Can I wear makeup after Botox or filler near a transplant?
+Makeup after Botox or filler near a transplant

 Makeup timing should follow the stricter of the two procedures.
 After a hair transplant, makeup around the forehead or hairline may need to wait until the skin is closed, clean, and no longer easy to irritate.
 After Botox or filler, many injectors also limit rubbing, pressure, and certain skin products for a short period.